btparker/btparker.github.com/_pages/ccl-application-2023.md

 Thank you for the consideration.

-## Collaboration

-As mentioned in my motivation, I am incredibly eager to have any of my technical experience (or, less likely, my performing arts experience) be useful at the CCL.

-If my project were green-lit, I would be eager to collaborate with anyone who is also in the vocal performing art space, if possible.
-In general, I would want help to make sure the generated dataset is well designed so that it can be useful.
-The last component, the "interactive agent of this model that serves as a tool / art piece", I am very open to suggestion and collaboration and would be particularly interested in a interactive VR or web application (or both, with WebXR).

 ## Qualifications

 - Machine Learning / Computer Vision / Synthetic Data, with specific experience in their application to 3D animated human avatars